TueHaulund/STP/DOCUMENTATION.md

 Each operation in stplib is defined as a function object and a function template that constructs and returns the object.
 This allows the compiler to infer the types of the constructor arguments, rather than having them stated explicitly.

-In the following sections, the function template signatures that construct each operation is listed.
+The following sections will list the function template signatures that construct each operation, as well as the requirements for each parameter and a small example.
 The 'sequence' refers to the input given to the transformation, which is passed to each operation.
 Any predicate can be either function objects or lambdas.
 To pass a regular function as an argument to an operation, use std::function from the &lt;functional&gt; header.

 Boolean Reductions
 ---